bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 ## Summary

-Benjanun (@benjanun_s) and her followers follow this playbook to a tee, and once you recognize it, you can't unsee it.
+Benjanun (@benjanun_s) and her followers are ideologically Baeddels[^70] (which includes the idea that trans men oppress women and that violence against trans men from trans women is "punching up") and their tactics follow this playbook to a tee, and once you recognize it, you can't unsee it.

 This short video will give you way more context than anything I can write here.
 Recommended watching in any case.